Grand Theft Auto V: Development

 The open world was modelled on Southern California and Los Angeles, and its design and in-game render constituted much of the game's early work.
 Key members of the game world production team took field research trips throughout the region and documented their research with photo and video footage.
-Google Maps projections of Los Angeles were used by the team to help design Los Santos' road networks.
-To reflect and reproduce Los Angeles' demographic spread, the developers studied census data and watched documentaries about the city.
+Google Maps projections of Los Angeles were used by the team to help design Los Santos's road networks.
+To reflect and reproduce Los Angeles's demographic spread, the developers studied census data and watched documentaries about the city.
 The team considered creating the open world the most technically demanding aspect of the game's production.

 A fundamental design goal from the outset was to innovate on the series' core structure by giving players control of three lead protagonists instead of one.
 The idea was first raised during Grand Theft Auto: San Andreas' development, but contemporaneous hardware restrictions made it infeasible.
 Having developed two Grand Theft Auto IV episodic expansion packs featuring new protagonists in 2009, the team wanted to base Grand Theft Auto V around three simultaneously controlled protagonists.
 The team viewed it as a spiritual successor to many of their previous games (such as Grand Theft Auto IV, Red Dead Redemption and Max Payne 3, and designed it to improve upon their gameplay mechanics.
 They sought to improve the action gameplay by refining the shooting mechanics and cover system and reworked the driving mechanics to correct Grand Theft Auto IV's awkward vehicle controls.

 After an audition process, Ned Luke, Shawn Fonteno and Steven Ogg were selected to portray Michael, Franklin and Trevor, respectively.
 Their performances were mostly recorded using motion capture technology, but dialogue for scenes with characters seated in vehicles was recorded in studios instead.
-The game features an original score composed by a team of producers collaborating over several years.
+The game's original score was composed by a team of producers who collaborated over several years.
 Licensed music provided by an in-game radio is also used.
 The team licensed more than 241 tracks shared between fifteen radio stations, with an additional two stations providing talk radio.
 Some of the tracks were written specifically for the game, such as rapper and producer Flying Lotus' original work composed for the FlyLo FM radio station he hosts.